- Classic Pastry Cream

 - LEMON ZEST: to add refreshing citrus flavour, we added some lemon peel to the milk when heated.
 This way the essential oils from the zest flavoured the milk.

-- VANILLA BEAN OR VANILLA BEAN PASTE: use either whole vanilla bean cutted with knife and scraped out the seed and cook in the milk.
-We used vanilla bean paste, which is also great - it has warm vanilla flavour and dark vanilla seeds which gives small dark spots in the cream.
+- VANILLA BEAN OR VANILLA BEAN PASTE: use either whole vanilla bean (cut the bean in half lengthways then scrape out the seeds and cook both in the milk) or vanilla bean paste which has warm vanilla flavour and dark vanilla seeds which gives small dark spots in the cream.

 How to make classic pastry cream